 The buoy is a circular, hollow, structure comprised of two vertical axis components.
 The upper component, the Mantle, is open at its lower circumference.
 The second component, the Acceleration Tube, has two openings, one at its top and one at its bottom.
 A pocket of air is contained between both components (see FIGURE 1).
 A precise volume of air is pumped into the Mantle when the buoy is launched.
 Because the submerged buoy is in a rigid vertical position, the precise volume of air remains trapped within the structure.
 When there are no waves, the free surface of water inside the Mantle and Acceleration Tube are at the same level and the pressure is equal in both components.
 When a passing wave crests above the buoy, the pressure differentials between the upper and lower portions of the buoy are altered and this creates a downward force that pushes out the water from the lower opening in the Acceleration Tube while, simultaneously, water is drawn into the circumferential opening at the Mantle.
 This causes the free surface air/water interface to rise inside the Mantle and lower inside the Acceleration Tube.
 When the wave crest lowers, an inverse action takes place which draws water into the Acceleration Tube and, simultaneously, forces out water at the Mantle's opening.
 This bi-directional cycle allows either a stacked set of internal Three-blade Propellers or a single internal Float within the Acceleration Tube to be moved by the reciprocating flows passing inside the Acceleration Tube.
 The self-rectified Propeller Blades rotate two coaxial shafts connected to the mechanical direct-drive PTO.
 Alternatively, an internal Float will rise and fall with the free surface of water inside the Acceleration Tube.
 The Float is attached to a lightweight Shaft which extends upward to drive the mechanical direct-drive PTO.
 As a third primary drive option, the rise and fall of the water inside the Acceleration Tube can also be utilized to create bi-directional air flows with which to spin a self-rectified, closed loop, mono-radial air turbine.
 The direct-drive PTO or turbine PTO are sealed inside the Power Pod and drive a one-way generator.
 The sealed Power Pod can be removed independently from the main buoy for routine maintenance operations while the buoy remains in place.

 The direct-drive PTO (FIGURES 1 and 2) mechanically converts the up and down linear action of an internal Float and Shaft into a continuous one-way rotary movement.
 The PTO’s rotary force spins a flywheel which in turn spins generators or sea water pumps.
 A second alternative drive system does not use the Float.
 Instead, it uses two sets of stacked, self-rectifying Propeller Blades (FIGURE 3) to spin coaxial rotary Shafts which are attached to the same PTO used with the internal Float system.
 A third alternative PTO is a self-rectifying turbine PTO (FIGURE 4 and 5) which is a closed loop, mono-radial impulse-type drive.
+The U.S. Department of Energy has fully funded a top tier R&D project for the Hanna mono-radial turbine which will be completed in September 2021.
 A full description of the turbine can be viewed by clicking HERE.